processone/docs.ejabberd.im/content/admin/configuration.md

 	    port: 5280
 	    module: ejabberd_http

-# Database and LDAP Configuration {#database-and-ldap-configuration}
+# Database and LDAP Configuration

 `ejabberd` uses its internal Mnesia database by default.
 However, it is possible to use a relational database, key-value storage or an LDAP